JovianSanjaya/cvwo-assignment/README.md

 Throughout the development of this project, AI tools (GitHub Copilot and ChatGPT) were used to assist with:

-- Code debugging and error resolution
+- Code debugging
-- Writing boilerplate code and repetitive patterns
-- Understanding best practices for Go and React development
+- Understanding best practices for development
-- Generating initial project structure and configuration files
-- Documentation and code comments
+- Researching certaing concepts in web development

 All AI-generated code was reviewed, tested, and modified to fit the specific requirements of this project.
 The core logic, architecture decisions, and feature implementations were designed and implemented by the author.

-## 9. License

-This project is licensed under the MIT License.